Staying up to date with insights at a country level will allow you to adjust your global e-commerce strategy for maximum performance.

 Offering a choice of both touchable and digitally available products is the solution desired by the consumer.
 In store, retailers need to offer the right assortment to make a directional decision about what to purchase.
 Should consumers want to access more product variants, this can be done via a virtual assortment of stock at the location, or at a central warehouse.

-So, while growth in global sales might be the end goal of any e-commerce strategy, successfully achieving it relies on taking into account local nuances in sales dynamics, pricing, and assortment.
-As the data show, despite e-commerce appearing as globalized by its very nature, customer experience and behavior is, and always will be, local—and the reasons for that are important.
-Considering where a region might be in the online retail evolution or the local socio-economic market situation, as well as where consumers are on their purchase journey, will allow you to tailor your strategy to optimize activities at a local level.
-All this and more can be learned from market intelligence—giving you the local knowledge needed for global success.
+So, while growth in global sales might be the end goal of an e-commerce strategy, successfully achieving it relies on taking into account local nuances.
+Language is the obvious difference; one that you probably think nothing of adapting for local markets.
+But, as the data show, it goes well beyond this.
+Despite e-commerce appearing as globalized by its very nature, customer experience and behavior is, and always will be, local—and the reasons for that are important.
+Considering where a region might be in the online retail evolution or the local socio-economic market situation, as well as where consumers are on their purchase journey, will allow you to tailor your strategy to optimize the right sales channels per region.
+All this and more can be learned from our market intelligence—giving you the local knowledge needed for global success.